Thertzlor/Revenant/wiki/Profile_Overview.md

 a.config = {extends = "ProfileA"}

 b.m3 = {"b", name="button"}
-b.m5 = {"button", type="link"}
+b.m5 = {type="link", "button"}

 ```

 Both profiles define a macro named "button" and link it to another key.
 Since the m3 "button" macro of profile B overrides the m3 binding of macro A will m5 now link to the `a` or `b` variant of "button"?

-The answer is that m5 still links to the `a` variant of "button"; the macro may no longer be bound to m3, but even unbound macros are still parsed, as long as they are named.
+The answer is that m5 still links to the `a` variant of "button"; the macro may no longer be bound to m3, but even unbound macros are still *parsed*, as long as they are specifically named.
-Otherwise an accidentally duplicated macro name on a child profile could easily disrupt up the functionality of a parent profile.
+Otherwise an accidentally duplicated macro name on a child profile could easily disrupt up the functionality of a parent profile in ways that are hard to debug.

+But in case you *want* to replace a macro that is both defined and referenced in a parent profile, this can be accomplished using the profile's library.

 ## Library Resolution
 The macros that are stored in a profiles library are treated differently during inheritance than macros defined directly on a key.
 Just like the bindings table, the child macro merges its own library with the library of the parent profile any if any macros share the same name, the parent's macro is overwritten with the library macro of the child profile.

-Most importantly, only the state of the library after all profiles are combined is parsed, meaning that the replacement of library macros can propagate backwards to the parent profile.
+But importantly, only the state of the library after **all** profiles are combined is parsed, meaning that the replacement of library macros can propagate backwards from the children to the parent profile.

 let's demonstrate: